Environment Variables

 Project Variables -- Auto-Inherited

-To override a project variable for one service, define a service-level variable with the same key:
+To override a project variable for one service, define a service-level variable with the same key and a DIFFERENT VALUE (not a reference to the project var):

 Secret Variables